lawnjelly/Misc/PortalDocs/portals_introduction.md

 The trade off for these features is that we have to manually partition our level into rooms, and add portals between them.

+Godot `Portal`s should not be confused with those in the games of the same name.
+They do not warp space, they simply represent a window that the camera (or lights) can see through.

 ### Minimizing partitioning effort
 Bear in mind with portalling that although the effort involved in creating rooms for a large level may seem daunting (particularly if you are a one person team!) there are several factors which can make this much easier: